 Test To Release is a government scheme to enable people arriving in the UK to reduce the amount of time for which they must self isolate.
 Lord’s Pharmacy is a private provider of Test To Release.

-All international arrivals not on the Government’s green list will need to self isolate for 10 days.
+International arrivals who are not vaccinated with a UK recognised vaccine or are partially vaccined will need to self-isolate for ten days.
 Travelers can shorten this time by getting a test that is performed after 5 complete days of isolation.
-On receipt of a negative test, result self-isolation can be stopped immediately.
+On receipt of a negative test result self-isolation can be stopped immediately.